Loading Now

 • Mindfulness Practices: Incorporate practices like meditation, yoga, and deep breathing exercises to reduce stress and support gut health.

-• Adequate Sleep: Ensure you get enough restful sleep, as poor sleep can negatively affect your gut microbiome.
+• Adequate Sleep: Ensure you get enough rest, as poor sleep can negatively affect your gut microbiome.

 Personalized Medicine Approaches